MRT Line 3 (Metro Manila): Magnetic tickets (1999–2015)

 Two types of tickets exist: a single-journey (one-way) ticket whose cost is dependent on the destination, and a stored-value (multiple-use) ticket for 100 pesos.
 The 200-peso & 500-peso stored-value tickets were issued in the past, but have since been phased out.
 The single-journey ticket is valid only on the date of purchase.
 Meanwhile, the stored-value ticket is valid for three months from date of first use.

 The tickets come in several incarnations: these include tickets bearing the portraits of former presidents Joseph Estrada and Gloria Macapagal Arroyo, which have since been phased out, and one bearing the logos of the DOTC and the MRTC.
 Ticket shortages are common: in 2005, the MRTC was forced to recycle tickets bearing Estrada's portrait to address critical ticket shortages, even resorting to borrowing stored-value tickets from the LRTA and even cutting unusable tickets in half for use as manual passes.
 Shortages were also reported in 2012, and the DOTC was working on procuring additional tickets in 2014.
 Because of the ticket shortages, it had become common practice for regular passengers to purchase several stored-value tickets at a time, though ticket shortages still persist.

 Although it has partnered with private telecommunications companies in experimenting with RFID technology as an alternative ticketing system in the past, these were phased out in 2009.

 Beep cards (2015–present)

 Currently, inter-operable beep cards with similar-to-the-previous single-journey and stored-value ticket types are now issued, along with the deployment of brand-new ticketing machines that replaced the barely-used ticketing machines that has been in place since the line's inauguration.
 The beep, tap-and-go tickets, loadable up to ₱10,000, became available to use in all stations of the line on October 3, 2015.

-A shortage of the stored value cards was reported in 2022 due to the ongoing global chip shortage caused by the Russian invasion of Ukraine.
+A shortage of the stored value cards was reported in 2022 due to the global chip shortage caused by the Russian invasion of Ukraine.

+Cashless options (2025–present)

+"Fast Lane" turnstiles were launched on July 25, 2025.
+These turnstiles accept cashless payments to ease queuing at ticket booths.
+At the moment, one turnstile at every station accepts payments from credit cards, debit cards, and digital wallets, with the goal of upgrading all turnstiles in the line in the future according to DOTr Secretary Vince Dizon.